codeplaysoftware/standards-proposals/sub-groups/sycl-1.2.1/index.md

-# Sub Groups
+# Basic Sub group support

-This proposal aims to define an interface for using OpenCL 2.x sub groups in SYCL he provisional SYCL 2.2 specification (revision date 2016/02/15) already contains SVM, but this proposal aims to make SVM in SYCL 2.2 more generic, easier to program, better defined, and not necessarily tied to OpenCL 2.2.
+This proposal aims to define an interface for using OpenCL 2.x sub groups in SYCL the provisional SYCL 1.2.1 specification, relying on the underlying OpenCL implementation supporting the extension `cl_codeplay_basic_sub_groups`.

+The extension exposes to programmers the ability to identify sub-groups on a work-group, count the number of sub-groups available.

-## sub_group class
+## Namespace `basic_sub_group`

+All new functionality is exposed under the `basic_sub_group` namespace in the codeplay vendor namespace.
+When the vendor extension `basic_sub_group` is available, the macro `SYCL_CODEPLAY_BASIC_SUB_GROUP` is defined in the header.

+### New sub\_group class

-New class template `sub_group` for identifying the sub group range and the current sub group id and also for providing sub group barriers.
+The extension adds a new class template `sub_group` that identifies the sub group range and the current sub group id.
+It also for providing sub group barriers.

 ```cpp
 template <int Dimensions>